-- Charges may be brought by students, university officials, faculty members or staff members.
-The charge must be in writing and must include factual information supporting the allegation.
-Anonymous charges will not be permitted. - 2.
-A designated university official determines whether charge is to be pursued.
-This determination should be made within a specified amount of time (e.g. thirty (30) calendar days) after the initiation of the charge.
-Reasonable extensions of this time are permissible.
-Written notice to the student must be provided if a decision is made to pursue the charge.
-The notice should specify the offense charged, the possible sanctions and a brief recitation of the factual allegations supporting the charge.
-For all charged offenses which could result in expulsion, the notice must include this possibility and must specify that expulsion precludes matriculation at any UNC constituent institution. - 3.
-An active charge is then referred to a hearing official or body.
+- 3. A formal charge is then referred to a hearing official or body.
 The student must be notified in writing of the referral.
 This notice may include a hearing date.
 The hearing date may not be scheduled for at least ten (10) calendar days after the student receives notice of the referral, unless the student agrees to an earlier hearing date.
 Reasonable extensions of time for either party to prepare for the hearing should be allowed. - 4.
-If a hearing date is not set in the notice of the charge, written notice of the hearing date must be sent to be received by the student not less than five (5) calendar days before the proceeding is scheduled for hearing.

-- 5. The student may waive the hearing and accept a sanction proposed by a designated university official.
-The sanction must be within the ranges specified in accordance with paragraph IV above.
+If a hearing date is not set in the notice of the charge, written notice of the hearing date must be sent to be received by the student not less than five (5) calendar days before the proceeding is scheduled for hearing. - 5.
+The student may waive the hearing and accept a sanction proposed by a designated university official.
+The sanction must be within the ranges specified in accordance with Section IV, above.
 The designated university official must determine that the waiver and acceptance is voluntary and that the charge and sanction have factual support.
-The waiver and acceptance must be in writing and signed by the student and the designated university official. - Prior to the hearing, the student must be given the opportunity to review any written evidence that will be used at the hearing and to obtain a list of witnesses. - 7.
+The waiver and acceptance must be in writing and signed by the student and the designated university official. - 6.
+Prior to the hearing, the student must be given the opportunity to review any written evidence that will be used at the hearing and to obtain a list of witnesses. - 7.
 A committee member or hearing official who has a conflict with, bias about or an interest in a case must recuse himself.
 If the committee member refuses to recuse himself, a designated university official will make the recusal decision.
 The student must also be given the opportunity to challenge a committee member or hearing official on these grounds.
-The decision on the challenge must be made by the committee or official within five calendar days.
+The decision on the challenge must be made by the committee or official within five (5) calendar days.
 If necessary, a substituted committee member or hearing official will be appointed. - 8.
 The institution shall assure that students have the capability to present their evidence and defenses at the hearings.
 The method for assuring this capability may vary depending on the nature of the case and on the nature of the representation of the institution or the charging party.
-Each institution must have a policy delineating the participation or prohibition of attorneys.
-Representation or assistance by attorneys at the hearing is neither required nor encouraged. - 9.
+Each institution must have a policy delineating the participation or prohibition of attorneys and non-attorney advocates.
+Representation or assistance by attorneys or non-attorney advocates at the hearing is neither required nor encouraged. - 9.
 The hearing will be closed to the public, unless a constituent institution's policy provides otherwise. - 10.
 A transcript or other verbatim record of the hearing (but not of the deliberations) will be prepared.
 The institution will be responsible for the costs of this record. - 11.
 At the hearing, a designated university official must present sufficient witness and/or documentary evidence to establish the violation.
-The student must be given an opportunity to question this evidence, either by direct questions or inquiries transmitted through the committee or hearing official.
+The student must be given an opportunity to question this evidence, either by direct questions or inquiries transmitted through the committee or hearing official. - 12.
+The student must be given the opportunity to present any witness or documentary evidence that he offers, provided that the evidence is relevant to the charge or other evidence presented and does not otherwise infringe the rights of other students. - 13.
+At the conclusion of the evidence, the committee/official will determine whether the charging official has shown by a preponderance of the evidence, or by such higher standard as the institution may adopt, that the student committed the offense charged.